Holiday Stress: A Survival Guide

 This Christmas can be absolutely whatever you want it to be when you are intentional about filling it with things that bring us joy and joyful in setting up intentions that create peaceful moments rather than adding even more stress!!

-1. Make a budget for your shopping.
+1. Make a Christmas Budget

 Your holiday will be SO much more relaxing if you know you aren’t going to be staring at huge credit card debt or dents in your savings in January.